Smooth Circle Covering with a Physical Measure on a Hyperbolic Repelling Fixed Point: Realization of Induced Maps

-We introduce the notation of graph pieces, to help visualize Lemma \ref{lem_finite_realization} and study its regularity.
-Given a pair of integers $a \geq b \geq 1$, the graph piece $\phi_{a,b}: K_a \to J_b$ is an orientation preserving homeomorphism defined by the following function:
+To prove Lemma \ref{lem_adjusted_gluing}, we study the regularity of $f_2$ in $(0,q)$.
+For this purpose, we introduce the notation of graph pieces.
+Given a pair of integers $\ell \geq m \geq 1$, the graph piece $\phi_{\ell,m}: K_\ell \to J_m$ is an orientation preserving homeomorphism defined by the following composition:

-Note that by composition, each graph piece is a nonsingular homeomorphism that is $C^\infty$ on the interior of its domain.
 We can also express the pieces of $f_2$ and the branches of $F$ as graph pieces:

-Furthermore, every pair of graph pieces in the same column satisfy the following relation.
-Given a first index $a$ and second indices $b_1,b_2 \leq a$, we have: